ORIO Maylis

 Research themes

-Within the BiosCiences team, my research focuses on the experimental and theoretical characterization of molecular catalysts for the activation of small molecules, with a particular interest in hydrogen production.
+My research focuses on the experimental and theoretical characterization of molecular catalysts for the activation of small molecules, with a particular interest in hydrogen production.
 My specificity is to use quantum chemical tools to: (i) better understand reaction mechanisms (ii) predict the catalytic performance of systems and (iii) develop new synthetic targets.

 References: Chem.
 Eur.
 J., 2022Chem.
 Comm., 2021.